American Media 4219-SD0090

 Learning outcomes

-Students will be able to identify main stages in the development of the American media.
+Students will have an in-depth knowledge of American media.
+They will be able to identify main stages in the development of the American media.
 They will be acquainted with main concepts, structures and working of the media industry.
 Students will be able to identify, describe and define main media formats, place them within the framework of the media history and trace their development or demise.
-The course will also serve the purpose of media literacy equipping students with tools to grasp and understand modern media environment, concerning issues of ethics, objectivity, representation (stereotyping, omission), etc. Moreover, students will develop a critical approach to discuss the media and grasp their further evolution.
+The course will also serve the purpose of media literacy necessary for independent, informed and critical reception of media content and understanding of the contemporary media environment.
+In addition, students will be prepared to analyze, interpret and evaluate media content and formats.
+They will also practice expressing their critical opinions in spoken and written English.

 Assessment criteria

-Students will be graded on account of their active participation in the class discussions based on assigned readings.
-They will contribute three written responses to actual media material discussed in class (working on primary media sources).
-Two tests: midterm and final will take place during the semester.
-Additionally, there will be a possibility for an oral presentation of some over-the-syllabus material.
+Students will be graded on account of their active participation in the class discussions based on assigned readings (15 pt).
+Class work (in pairs and groups) will be assessed (15 pt).
+They will be asked to contribute three written responses on the media material discussed in class (working on primary media sources, 3 x 15 pt).
+There will be a written test during the semester (25 pt).
+No absences can be rewarded with 5 additional points.

 Bibliography